 You may remember that I’m new to the South.
 During my first month on the job as dietitian at my small town hospital here in Selma, AL, I got my first taste of hummingbird cake.
 It was an immediate classic for me.
 This cake was like banana bread meets carrot cake meets spice cake meets all of my dreams coming true, and I couldn’t get enough of it.

 I adapted the recipe for these hummingbird muffins from Bake from Scratch magazine, and I think it may be my new favorite way to eat cake for breakfast.
 These muffins are moist, lightly sweetened, and topped with a delightful pecan crumb topping and sour cream glaze.
 True to the original cake recipe, these muffins are sweetened with banana, crushed pineapple, and brown sugar.
 The cake also boasts the subtle flavor of brown butter which really takes these muffins to the next level.
+(Update: for some help on browning butter, see my post here!)

 These hummingbird muffins would make an excellent breakfast item this weekend, and might be the perfect treat to round out your Easter brunch table too!
 Give them a try and let me know what you think.
 Have a terrific weekend and stay tuned for another great spring recipe that I’ll be sharing next week!